alibaabaa/Lemmings.js/README.md

     <th>Key</th><th>Default</th><th>Description</th>
   </tr>
   <tr>
-    <td>group</td><td>'input[type="checkbox"]'</td><td>The selector for the child checkboxes, otherwise known as the lemmings.</td>
+    <td>group</td><td>`'input[type="checkbox"]'`</td><td>The selector for the child checkboxes, otherwise known as the lemmings.</td>
   </tr>
   <tr>
-    <td>parentPriority</td><td>true</td><td>When lemmings.js is first attached to a selector, the parent and child checkboxes may be in contradictory states.
+    <td>parentPriority</td><td>`true`</td><td>When lemmings.js is first attached to a selector, the parent and child checkboxes may be in contradictory states.
 Set to `true` to apply the child states based on the current parent state.
 Set to `false` to set the parent based on the current state of the children.</td>
   </tr>
 </table>

 Good to know
 ------------
-The primary motivation for writing lemmings.js was to include some features that were missing from alternatives at the time.
+The primary motivation for writing lemmings.js was to include some features that were missing from alternatives that I needed at the time.

 * Fully implemented UI.
-Behaves like an operating system parent checkbox, including the [indeterminate sate](http://css-tricks.com/indeterminate-checkboxes/).
+Behaves like an operating system parent checkbox, including the [indeterminate state](http://css-tricks.com/indeterminate-checkboxes/) when some but not all children are selected.
+Changes in the children are automatically reflected by the parent.
 * Automatic removal of parent from child selector, so if you do just want the parent to control all other checkboxes on the page, `input[type="checkbox"]` is the only selector you need.
-Or maybe you're just clumsy like me.
+Or maybe you're just clumsy like me and need this as a safety net.
 * Ignores elements that aren't checkboxes.
 If your `group` selector picks up more than just checkboxes, they will be ignored.
-*